Can You Get Car Insurance Without a License? 4 Steps

 Can You Get Car Insurance With a Suspended License?

-Yes, but it is harder and more expensive.
-A suspended license is different from having no license at all — insurers can pull your driving record and will see the suspension, which typically results in higher premiums or outright denial from standard carriers.
+Yes, but it's harder and more expensive.
+A suspended license is different from having no license at all.
+Insurers can pull your driving record and will see the suspension, which usually results in higher premiums or outright denial from standard carriers.

 Can You Get Insurance Without a Car?

-Yes — this is called non-owner car insurance.
+Yes.
+This is called non-owner car insurance.
 It covers you when you drive vehicles you don't own, such as rental cars or borrowed vehicles.
-Non-owner policies provide liability coverage but typically do not include collision or comprehensive coverage since you don't own the vehicle.
+Non-owner policies provide liability coverage but typically do not include collision or comprehensive coverage.

 Non-owner insurance is also commonly required if you need to maintain continuous coverage for SR-22 purposes but don't currently own a vehicle.